JPMorgan Chase & Co. Analysts Give Volkswagen (ETR:VOW3) a €245.00 Price Target

-Volkswagen (ETR:VOW3) received a €245.00 ($288.24) target price from investment analysts at JPMorgan Chase & Co. in a note issued to investors on Friday, Borsen Zeitung reports.
-JPMorgan Chase & Co.‘s price target points to a potential upside of 22.19% from the stock’s previous close.
+Volkswagen (ETR:VOW3) received a €245.00 ($288.24) target price from equities researchers at JPMorgan Chase & Co. in a research note issued on Thursday, Borsen Zeitung reports.
+JPMorgan Chase & Co.‘s price target would indicate a potential upside of 13.93% from the stock’s current price.

 Volkswagen AG manufactures and sells automobiles primarily in Europe, North America, South America, and the Asia-Pacific.
 The company operates in four segments: Passenger Cars and Light Commercial Vehicles, Commercial Vehicles, Power Engineering, and Financial Services.
 The Passenger Cars and Light Commercial Vehicles segment develops vehicles and engines, and light commercial vehicles; and produces and sells passenger cars and related parts.